flemay/3musketeers/README.md

 #### Create a new site

-This section creates a blank Netlify site.
+This section creates a new empty Netlify site.
 Ensure the `.env` file contains the access token.

 ```bash
 # All the following commands will be run inside a container